-Cubans inside and outside the island expressed doubts and skepticism regarding the official statement from the Ministry of the Interior (MININT) about the incident involving a speedboat in Cayo Falcones (Corralillo, Villa Clara).
-This came after authorities claimed that, as part of the investigation, they seized assault rifles, handguns, homemade explosive devices (Molotov cocktails), bulletproof vests, telescopic sights, and camouflage uniforms, in addition to identifying six detainees and one deceased individual.
+Cubans both inside and outside the island expressed doubts and skepticism regarding the official statement from the Ministry of Interior (MININT) about the incident involving a speedboat in Cayo Falcones (Corralillo, Villa Clara).
+This came after authorities claimed that, as part of the investigation, they seized assault rifles, handguns, homemade explosive devices (Molotov cocktails), bulletproof vests, telescopic sights, and camouflage uniforms, in addition to identifying six detainees and one deceased.

-The comments—gathered on social media from Cubadebate and CiberCuba—question everything from the plausibility of the described arsenal to the lack of public evidence (photos or videos) and the credibility of the official account, with users openly stating that they believe nothing and that “any lie is possible.”
+The comments—gathered from networks of Cubadebate and CiberCuba—question everything from the plausibility of the described arsenal to the absence of public evidence (photos or videos) and the credibility of the official narrative, with users openly stating that they believe nothing and that “any lie is possible.”

-In a report on the "continuity of the investigative process" regarding the "armed assault" on a surface unit of the Border Guard Troops, the MININT announced the seizure of weapons and supplies, including assault rifles, handguns, Molotov cocktails, bulletproof vests, telescopic sights, and camouflage uniforms.
+In a text on the "continuation of the investigative process" regarding the "armed aggression" against a surface unit of the Coast Guard Troops, MININT reported the seizure of weapons and supplies, including assault rifles, handguns, Molotov cocktails, bulletproof vests, telescopic sights, and camouflage uniforms.

-Additionally, he noted that among the detained participants—according to "preliminary interrogations"—they identified:
+Additionally, it was noted that among the detained participants—according to "preliminary interrogations"—they identified:

 - Amijail Sánchez González